gbgabiola/100DaysOfCode/r1-log.md

 ## Day 96: November 05, Monday
 **Today's Progress**: Started codeKata in hackerRank, #10daysOfjs, #30daysOfCode problem challenges to improve my problem solving skills.
 Continue the js in FCC.

+## Day 97: November 06, Tuesday
+**Today's Progress**: Continue to solve problem challenges in #10daysOfJS and #30daysOfCode in hackerRank focusing on Operators.
+Continue the js road in FCC, centering in function with return.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: